 - With increasing temperatures, current arid locations may become uninhabitable.
-Look to higher altitudes for cooler overall temps.
+Look to higher altitudes for cooler overall temperatures.

-- Expecting negative effects on agriculture, consider places where you can grow your own crops.
+- Expecting a negative effect on existing agricultural systems, consider places where you can grow your own crops.

-Medellín, Colombia, is a mountain city with lots of green space, some of the best fresh water in Latin America, and moderate temperatures—and it’s surrounded by extremely fertile land.
-If Medellín is too big for you, many other areas in Colombia offer similar advantages in different-sized communities.
+Medellín, Colombia, is a mountain city with lots of green space, some of the best fresh water in Latin America, moderate temperatures—and it’s surrounded by fertile land.
+If Medellín is too big for you, other areas in Colombia offer similar advantages in different-sized communities.

 Another country where you’ll find thriving mountain towns is Ecuador.
-Quito and Cuenca could check all the boxes; Quito is a big city with big-city amenities, and Cuenca is a smaller, Spanish-colonial town with an established expat community and plenty of activities to keep you busy.
+Quito and Cuenca check all the boxes.
+Quito is a bigger city with all of the associated amenities.
+Cuenca is a smaller, Spanish-colonial town with an established expat community and plenty of activities to keep you busy.

 I also recommend the Cayo region of Belize.
-It is inland, globally positioned in the central latitude area, and residents there are already living off the grid in sustainable developments.
+It’s inland, globally positioned in the central latitude area, and some residents already live off the grid in sustainable developments.

-In Europe you should consider France, Italy, Hungary and Slovenia.
-Specifically, Carcassonne, France, offers country living near a river and a freshwater lake, while Città Sant’Angelo, Italy, boasts a ski resort with vineyards and orchards all around.
+In Europe you should consider France, Italy, Hungary, and Slovenia.
+In France, Carcassonne offers country living near a river and a freshwater lake, while Città Sant’Angelo, in Italy, boasts a ski resort with vineyards and orchards all around.

 Other European locations worth considering are Budapest, Hungary, and Ljubljana, Slovenia.
-Ljubljana is in a biodiverse, rural mountainous area with a rich underground aquifer system and lush forest spaces.
-Budapest offers hilly, forested residential living on the Buda side of the Danube River, while Pest is flatter but still bursting with energy and activities.
+Ljubljana is in a biodiverse, mountainous area with a rich underground aquifer system and lush forest spaces.
+Budapest offers hilly, forested residential living on the Buda side of the Danube River, while Pest is flatter and bursting with energy and activities.

-The environment is but one factor you should weigh when deciding where to live or buy property abroad.
-As climate changes, the top places to live and invest may also change.
+The environment is but one essential factor you should consider when deciding where to live or buy property abroad.
+As climate changes, the top places to live and invest will also change.
 Stay posted.